aragon/nest/grants/os-level-signing/proposal.md

 - Support for Linux, macOS and Windows
 - Human-readable transcript of the payloads to be signed, by using radspec

+Bonus: A framework for developing native DApps with `Golang+Electron+React`.

 ### Grant size